tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Creating-a-Snapshot-of-a-Blob.md

 ---
-title: "Creating a Snapshot of a Blob" ms.date: 05/15/2019 ms.prod: azure ms.service: storage
+title: Create a snapshot of a blob (REST) - Azure Storage
+description: A blob snapshot is a read-only version of a blob that's taken at a point in time.
+Once a snapshot has been created, it can be read, copied, or deleted, but not modified.
+Snapshots provide a way to back up a blob as it appears at a moment in time.
+author: pemari-msft

+ms.date: 09/23/2019
+ms.service: storage
 ms.topic: reference
-author: tamram
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
+ms.author: pemari
 ---

-# Creating a Snapshot of a Blob
+# Create a snapshot of a blob

-You can create a snapshot of a blob.
-A snapshot is a read-only version of a blob that's taken at a point in time.
+A blob snapshot is a read-only version of a blob that's taken at a point in time.
 Once a snapshot has been created, it can be read, copied, or deleted, but not modified.
 Snapshots provide a way to back up a blob as it appears at a moment in time.

  A snapshot of a blob has the same name as the base blob from which the snapshot is taken, with a `DateTime` value appended to indicate the time at which the snapshot was taken.
 For example, if the page blob URI is `http://storagesample.core.blob.windows.net/mydrives/myvhd`, the snapshot URI will be similar to `http://storagesample.core.blob.windows.net/mydrives/myvhd?snapshot=2011-03-09T01:42:34.9360000Z`.
 This value may be used to reference the snapshot for further operations.
 A blob's snapshots share its URI and are distinguished only by this `DateTime` value.